 The northern loop hasn’t changed much in the 90 years with a few tweaks and ongoing improvements to improve safety for the tourist drives, removing some of the sharper crests and reducing the corner radius, the general layout is the same and none of the corners has changed direction.

-The Nürburgring is in West Germany, in between the major cities of Köln and Koblenz, and roughly 220 miles from the Europoort in the Netherlands and about 300 miles from Calais.
+The Nürburgring is in the west of Germany, in between the major cities of Köln and Koblenz, and roughly 220 miles from the Europoort in the Netherlands and about 300 miles from Calais.